Your Ultimate Guide to the ISA Brown Chicken Breed

 ISA Brown Chickens take confinement well, but they stay happier in open spaces.
 Don’t worry about them wandering off too far.
 They like staying close to their chicken coop.

 Keeping ISA Brown Chickens in a free-range system gives them access to tasty bugs.
 That’s free protein and good exercise for them.
-Plus, letting them graze on some fresh herbs also helps keep them in tip-top shape.

 A comfy, quiet nesting box is also a must for supreme egg layers.
 Make sure they have soft bedding and enough space.
 Consider a nesting box with an external hatch.
 It comes in handy when you collect eggs pretty much daily.